Hernan-Ibarra/elasticsearch-presentation/slides.md

 In Elasticsearch data is organised in the following structure:

-- First we have indices which are analogous to tables in a relational database
+- First we have indices which are analogous to tables in a relational database.

-- Each of these are comprised of shards which are parts of an index (more on the next slide)
+- Each of these are comprised of shards which are parts of an index (more on the next slide).

 - Then we have documents which are individual pieces of JSON.